 Montpellier Universe and Particles Laboratory (LUPM)

-Organized into three research teams, the scope of research at LUPM is very broad and covers major areas of theoretical physics, as well as fundamental and observational astrophysics, such as the physics of the early universe, the study of elementary particle properties, the nature of dark matter, the sources of high-energy cosmic rays, the formation of the first molecules in the Universe, the structure and evolution of stars, and their interaction with the interstellar medium.
+Organized into three research teams, the scope of research at LUPM is very broad and covers major areas of theoretical physics, as well as fundamental and observational astrophysics, such as the physics of the early universe, the study of the properties of elementary particles, the nature of dark matter, the sources of high-energy cosmic rays, the formation of the Universe’s first molecules, the structure and evolution of stars, and their interaction with the interstellar medium.

 Label:Joint Research Unit Research UMR)